Fairfield County Array of Interventions

 - Is deemed at low or moderate risk of reoffending as determined through administration of the Ohio Youth Assessment System (OYAS) questionnaire.

 In a diversion case, the delinquency or unruly matter proceeds through informal processing as opposed to adjudication.
-(As of 2022, youth are no longer ordered to Diversion once they have entered the Courtroom.)
+Since 2022, youth are no longer ordered to Diversion once they have entered the Courtroom.
 If a case is referred from the Judge or Magistrate, the matter has already been filed formally.
 The youth then enters an admission or is found delinquent or unruly; the disposition order is completion of Diversion Services.

 Youth who are accepted into Diversion Services remain with the department until all terms of the agreed-upon contract are fulfilled.
 Upon Diversion completion, which averages 90 days, the youth is successfully terminated, and their record is sealed if formally filed.
 The amount of time between successful termination and sealing of a Diversion case depends on the level of the offense and whether the youth reoffends during a specified period of time.
 If a youth fails to complete the terms of the contract or commits a subsequent offense while in Diversion, the case can be terminated unsuccessfully and returned to the Prosecutor for formal processing or is returned to the Court for further orders if already adjudicated.